-The Norwegian transmission electron microscopy centre, NORTEM, is a nationally coordinated project between the two leading TEM-groups in Norway in Trondheim and Oslo, with three partners: SINTEF, NTNU and UiO.
-The total cost of the project, 15.5 M euros, was co-financed by the Research Council of Norway (7.7 M euros) and own contributions from the three partners.
+The Norwegian Centre for Transmission Electron Microscopy, NORTEM, is a nationally coordinated project between the two leading TEM-groups in Norway in Trondheim and Oslo, with three partners: SINTEF, NTNU and UiO.
+It was established in 2012.
+The total cost of the project, 15.5 M Euros, was co-financed by the Research Council of Norway (7.7 M Euros) and own contributions from the three partners.

-NORTEM aims to build activities in academic research and competence building in partnership with national and international academic and research institutes, as well as Norwegian and international industry.
+NORTEM aims to build activities and competence in partnership with national and international academic and research organisations, as well as Norwegian and international industry.

 The NORTEM management structure consists of a board and a project management team.

 - Øystein Prytz (UiO)

 - Ragnar Fagerberg (SINTEF)

 The board consists of representatives of the three partners: